phun-ky/grunt-mustache/README.md

 	    src: 'src/main/webapp/js/mustache/',
 	    dest: 'src/main/webapp/js/src/templates.js',
 	    options: {
-	      postfix: 'my.templates = {',
+	      prefix: 'my.templates = ',
-	      prefix: 	'};'
+	      postfix: ';'
 	    }
 	  }
 	}

-Note: If postfix/prefix options are set or not, you can either create a JS object, or just a pure JSON string:
+Note: If postfix/prefix options are set or not, you can either create a JS object;

 	my.templates = {'templatename': 'template-data' [...], 'done': true};

-(this makes it easy to load our templates with JS).
+or a pure JSON-string:

+	{'templatename': 'template-data' [...], 'done', true}

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
-21/12/2012: Upgraded task to fit grunt v 0.4*, renamed old gruntfile and added postfix/prefix support for template generation. removed old config.varname functionality
+30/12/2012: Minor tweaks: removed requirement for postfix/prefix option, trailing whitespace cleanup, updated docs (nilsel) 21/12/2012: Upgraded task to fit grunt v 0.4*, renamed old gruntfile and added postfix/prefix support for template generation. removed old config.varname functionality
 19/12/2012: Edited script for newer grunt-version (didn't get it to work quite right, replaced helper with callback, added some options for variable name + minor stuff)